Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-It is easy to verify that $\chi_2(ijk)$ is Hermitian and has symmetric eigenvalues with respect to zero, namely, $\pm{}\chi_{ijk}$ ($\chi_{ijk}>0$), corresponding to chiral and anti-chiral ground states, respectively.
+It is obvious that $\chi_2(ijk)$ is Hermitian and has symmetric eigenvalues with respect to zero, namely, $\pm{}\chi_{ijk}$ ($\chi_{ijk}>0$), corresponding to chiral and anti-chiral ground states, respectively.
 Hereafter we choose the elementary triangle $\bigtriangleup_{ijk}$ in the center of a YC8 cylinder to compute $\chi_{ijk}$.
 Notice that there are two types of elementary triangles corresponding to up- and down-triangles and they give rise to almost the same results.
-For relatively large $J'$ ($J'=0.2$), we find that $\chi_{ijk}\approx{}0.06$ which is very close to the result obtained in Ref.~\cite{gong2015global}.
-As shown in Fig.~\ref{fig:chiral_order}, $\chi_{ijk}$ decreases as $J'$ decreases.
-At the point of $J'=0$, we find that $\chi_{ijk}\approx{}1.0\times{}10^{-4}$, and at the transition point between the VBC II and CSL phases ($J'=-0.04$), $\chi_{ijk}\approx{}6.0\times{}10^{-7}$ is almost zero.
+To simplify the notation, we drop the subscripts and use $\chi$ to represent the spin chirality averaged by measuring typical elementary triangles.
+For relatively large $J'$ ($J'=0.2$), we find that $\chi \approx{}0.06$ which is very close to the result obtained in Ref.~\cite{gong2015global}.
+For the region near $J' = 0$, as shown in Supplementary Fig.~\ref{fig:c_scaling}, $\chi_{ijk}$ decreases as $J'$ decreases.
+At the point of $J'=0$, we find that $\chi\approx{}2.0\times{}10^{-4}$.
+As a sharp comparison, the spin chirality decreases to $\chi\approx{}6.0\times{}10^{-7}$ at $J' = -0.04$.